oboz/nofloc/README.md

 # nofloc
-Middleware to block Google FLoC tracking in Express or Koa
+Middleware to block Google FLoC tracking in Express and Koa

+Middleware add of modify permissions-policy header for blocking FLoC.

 ## Install